nicodoggie/bastion-falls/site/content/campaign-prep/vengeful-spirit/index.md

 of being Thane of the Magarisok, a title that would get the holder invited into Castle Dragonheart during grand festivals.

+# Peripheral Events

+## Execution of the Principium Captives

+Crewmembers of the Principium have been incarcerated in the Splits for close to two years at this point.
+Captors have tried to break them, it's yet unclear if they have succeeded.
+However a public execution has been scheduled for the 15th of the 9th 1275.

+## Treaty of Turain Organization Review

+The following is up for discussion in the upcoming TOTO review:

+- the status of the Apgarian
+  [La Camaraderie de la Mer](@/organizations/la-camaraderie.md) as a group given letters of marque by the Apgarian Confederacy
+- the anti-monarchist _Hickland for Hicks_ faction, and their potential connection to the Apgarian privateers
+- the resurgence of a mythical group called the _Hags of Hama_ and their purported immense power ih the L'Illes Apgarie Demilitarized Zone

+## Strange Incidents in the Gulf of Inespell

+- Ships have been uncharacteristically dumping ballast in improper locations
+- A number of thefts of anchors and iron porthole covers have been reported
+- Some ships' hulls have delaminated from their keels while sailing the Inespell

+## Assassination Attempts on the King of Senera

+The King of Senera had cancelled a number of high profile appearances due to three separate assassination attempts.

+1. Two crossbow bolts shot during a tournament at Rannekford, one grazed the king's ear
+2. Unknown assailants attempted to infiltrate the King's ship cabin on a return voyage to Thantorbury
+3. a poisoning attempt during a hunting trip to the Maltrek Highlands

+The Maidenfelds denied any involvement in the attempts, but the King is not so sure.
+However, a group called _Hickland for Hicks_ has claimed responsibility for the attacks.

+## Volcanoes thought to be extinct show signs of activity

+1. A Volcano in the Brams River Valley thought to be extinct erupts, burying the town of Ravenford under a layer of ash.
+2. Smoke is seen billowing from the peak of the Ear's Peak.
+3. Lava flows from Mt Heg near Hegsfell

 # Factions

 ## Orthodox Church of the Divine Masochist